Steve Lombardozzi Jr.: Southern Maryland Blue Crabs

 On April 17, 2016, Lombardozzi signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.

-Second stint with Nationals

-On June 6, 2016, the Washington Nationals signed Lombardozzi and optioned him to the Triple-A Syracuse Chiefs.
+In 40 games, he hit .368/.401/.428 with no home runs, 20 RBI and eight stolen bases.

+Washington Nationals (second stint)

+On June 7, 2016, Lombardozzi signed a minor league contract with the Washington Nationals organization.
+He was assigned to the Triple–A Syracuse Chiefs, where he hit .253/.299/.293 with seven RBI and three stolen bases across 62 appearances.
+Lombardozzi elected free agency following the season on November 7.

 Miami Marlins

-On February 28, 2017, Lombardozzi signed a minor league deal with the Miami Marlins.
+On February 28, 2017, Lombardozzi signed a minor league contract with the Miami Marlins.
+On May 10, the Marlins selected Lombardozzi's contract, adding him to their active roster.
+In 2 games for Miami, he went 0–for–8.
+Lombardozzi was designated for assignment following the acquisition of Christian Colón on May 16.
+He cleared waivers and was sent outright to the Triple–A New Orleans Zephyrs on May 19.
+Lombardozzi elected free agency on October 2.

 Oakland Athletics

-On January 8, 2018, Lombardozzi signed a minor league deal with the Oakland Athletics.
-He elected free agency on November 2, 2018.
+On January 8, 2018, Lombardozzi signed a minor league contract with the Oakland Athletics.
+In 120 games for the Triple–A Nashville Sounds, he batted .243/.323/.301 with one home run and 42 RBI.
+Lombardozzi elected free agency following the season on November 2.

 Long Island Ducks

 On March 28, 2019, Lombardozzi signed a deal with the Long Island Ducks of the Atlantic League of Professional Baseball.
-He became a free agent following the season, but later re-signed with the Ducks for the 2020 season.
-Lombardozzi also re-signed with the Ducks for the 2021 season.
-In 2021, Lombardozzi hit .329 with 83 RBIs, 20 stolen bases, and a league-leading 90 walks.
+In 74 games for Long Island, he batted .262/.346/.346 with two home runs, 33 RBI, and four stolen bases.
+Lombardozzi became a free agent following the season, but later re-signed with the Ducks for the 2020 season.
+He did not play in a game in 2020 due to the cancellation of the Atlantic League season because of the COVID-19 pandemic.

+In 2021, Lombardozzi hit .329 with 83 RBI, 20 stolen bases, and a league-leading 90 walks.
 He was named the Atlantic League Player of the Year following the season.
 He became a free agent following the season.

 Kane County Cougars

 On May 17, 2022, Lombardozzi signed with the Kane County Cougars of the American Association of Professional Baseball.
-Lombardozzi appeared in 38 games for the Cougars, during which he hit .301 with 2 home runs and 18 RBIs.
-On July 4, 2022 Lombardozzi was released by the Cougars.
+Lombardozzi appeared in 38 games for the Cougars, during which he hit .301 with 2 home runs and 18 RBI.
+On July 4, Lombardozzi was released by the Cougars.